huangyingw/minds_docs/docs/guides/backend.md

 title: Backend
 ---

-_This guide assumes that you have already [installed your stack](getting-started/installation.md)_
+_This guide assumes that you have already [installed your stack](getting-started/installation.md)_.

-The source code can be found at the [engine repository](https://gitlab.com/minds/engine).
+The source code can be found at the [Engine repository](https://gitlab.com/minds/engine).

 ## Structure